zowe/docs-site/docs/user-guide/api-mediation/api-mediation-update-password.md

 The Gateway service returns a valid JWT with the response code `204` as a result of successful password change.
 The user is then authenticated and can consume APIs through the Gateway.
 A response code of `401` is thrown if it is not possible to change the password for any reason.

-Use the following format in the `POST` REST call against the URL `/gateway/api/v1/auth/login`:
+Use the following request body format in the `POST` REST call against the URL `/gateway/api/v1/auth/login`:

  ```
  {